(post updated July 2022)

 If in doubt just leave the cover off for a day or two prior to packing, so that it can air out a bit.

-Plastic Barrels are widely available in two sizes and are supplied with a plastic or metal cover, which has a separate ‘belt like’ levered locking fastener to secure the cover firmly in place.
+Plastic Barrels are widely available in two sizes and are supplied with a plastic or metal cover, which has a separate ‘belt-like’ levered locking fastener to secure the cover firmly in place.

-Whereas the plastic covers are generally smaller in diameter, but they are sturdier and easier to fit creating an air-tight seal on the barrel.
+Whereas the plastic covers are generally smaller in diameter, they are sturdier and easier to fit creating an air-tight seal on the barrel.
 Make sure you check the barrel opens and closes effectively before taking it home.

-You can also buy metal drums or cardboard barrels, if you prefer.
-Just remember, whilst slightly cheaper, the cardboard barrels will be lighter, not as sturdy and will eventually be affected by the ingress of water.
+You can also buy metal drums or cardboard barrels if you prefer.
+Just remember, whilst slightly cheaper, the cardboard barrels will be lighter, not as sturdy, and will eventually be affected by the ingress of water.

-Conversely, the metal barrels will be heavier before you have put a single item inside and will be harder to manoeuvre around – but will be great for cutting in two when emptied to make a jerk pan in Jamaica!
+Conversely, the metal barrels will be heavier before you have put a single item inside and will be harder to maneuver around – but will be great for cutting in two when emptied to make a jerk pan in Jamaica!

-Dimensions of a Shipping Barrel
+What Are The Dimensions of a Shipping Barrel?

 - The largest and most popular plastic barrel is about 36″ high and has a diameter of about 22-23″